 What causes condensation?
 Condensation occurs when hot, moist air hits cold, dry air.
 This meeting causes water droplets to form on the cold surfaces (like your walls).
 This kind of moisture is what you’ll find on the bathroom walls after a super-hot shower.
 Condensation is more common in bathrooms and kitchens, where steam is produced by bathing or cooking.

 Homes are prone to problems with condensation during the colder months.
-Why does this make your walls wet in the winter?
+Ever wonder why your walls are wet in the winter?
 A large temperature difference between the air outside and the air inside your home encourages condensation on surfaces like walls and windows.
 This excess condensation can cause wet walls, encouraging mold growth and drywall stains.

 The good news?
 There are relatively easy solutions to condensation issues.